 - The referendum would go on the November 2019 ballot;

-- Sports betting would not be allowed at the state’s only horse track in Arapahoe;
+- It would not be allowed at the state’s only horse track in Arapahoe;

 - A new department within the division of gaming would be created to regulate and oversee;

-- Proceeds from sports betting will be earmarked for the state’s water fund, to combat gambling addiction and to some educational initiatives.
+- Proceeds will be earmarked for the state’s water fund, to combat gambling addiction and to some educational initiatives.

-Importantly, the bill does allow for statewide mobile and internet sports betting, but it appears a mobile sportsbook must be tethered to a bricks-and-mortar sportsbook that has a “master licenses.”
+Importantly, the bill does allow for statewide mobile and internet sports wagers, but it appears a mobile sportsbook must be tethered to a bricks-and-mortar sportsbook that has a “master licenses.”

 OPERATOR, AN INTERNET SPORTS BETTING OPERATOR, OR BOTH, TO CONDUCT SPORTS BETTING.

-But then each such licensee could partner with one or the same third parties to manage its retail and/or mobile sports betting platforms.
+But then each such licensee could partner with one or the same third parties to manage its retail and/or mobile platforms.
 So Colorado consumers stand to have plenty of options.

 During Thursday night’s session, an amendment to cap sports bets at $100 was offered and failed overwhelmingly.